-Simon Jakab, a member of the men’s football team and of the Elite Athlete scheme at the University of Sunderland, has been called up to the English Universities squad.
+Simon Jakab, a member of the men’s football team and of the Elite Athlete scheme at the University of Sunderland, recieved a called up to this season’s English Universities squad.

-Not only does Jakab play football at university level, but he currently also plays semi-professionally for North Shields in the Pitching In Northern Premier League East.
+Not only does Jakab play football at university level, but he currently also played semi-professionally this year for North Shields in the Pitching In Northern Premier League East.

 The Hungarian born Jakab has spent his university playing days under the guidance of men’s football first team coach James Clark.